 This post was updated in March 2017 to reflect the most recent information available.

-For decades, those who wanted to get their MBA from any respectable school in the country had one choice: the GMAT.
-However, in recent years, the ETS, the world’s largest testing service, has sought fiercely to change that.
-Now after a huge marketing push and an overhaul to their own graduate admissions test, the ETS has its GRE nipping at the heels of the GMAT for adcom acceptance.
+After a huge marketing push and an overhaul to their own graduate admissions test, the ETS has its GRE exam nipping at the heels of the GMAT for adcom acceptance.
 With purportedly over 1,000 MBA programs now accepting GRE scores for business school admissions, the GRE is slowly becoming considered a legitimate substitute for the GMAT in b-school applications.
 That means students who previously had no choice are now stuck weighing the GRE vs the GMAT.
 So when it comes to your decision, what GRE scores will you need to make the cut at your dream b-school?